DICyclee/IC_Contest/README.md

-Pratices for previous IC Cotest.
+Pratices for previous IC Cotests.